ellipsis/ellipsis/README.md

 #!/usr/bin/env bash
 ```

+...of course that's not very helpful!
+But it's true, the `ellipsis.sh` file is
+completely optional if all you want to do is symlink some files into your
+`$HOME`.

-...of course that's not very helpful :) Here's a more complete example (from
+Here's a more complete example (from
 [zeekay/files](https://github.com/zeekay/dot-files), my collection of common,
 cross-platform dotfiles):